quodlibet/senf/docs/index.rst

 What?
 -----

-**senf** makes filename handing easier by papering over platform differences in Python 2 and by making it easier to migrate to Python 3 or to have a mixed Py2/Py3 code base.
-While at it, it improves the Unicode support for Python 2 under Windows to be on par with Python 3.
+**senf** makes filename handling easier by providing a set of filename handling functions which works the same across all Python versions and supported platforms.
+It also provides a print() function which can print all filenames.

-You can think of it as `six <https://pypi.org/project/six/>`__ for file path handling.
+You can think of it as `six <https://pypi.org/project/six/>`__ for filename handling.

-It supports Python 2.6, 2.7, 3.3+, works with PyPy, and only depends on the stdlib.
+It supports Python 2.6, 2.7, 3.3+, works with PyPy, works on Linux, Windows, macOS and only depends on the stdlib.

 ::

     import os
-    from senf import fsnative, print_
+    from senf import argv, print_

-    # This supports unicode file names under Py2/3 on Linux/macOS/Windows
-    for entry in os.listdir(fsnative(u"my_dir")):
+    for entry in os.listdir(argv[1]):
         print_(u"File: ", entry)

+The above example prints wrongly encoded filenames on Unix and all unicode filenames on Windows.

 **senf** does not monkey patch stdlib functions, it just provides alternatives and wrappers.